Spire0859/Rocket_Elevators_API/README.txt

 	3. rake qs:q_three
 	(You may find the code at the bottom of the newtask.rake file)

 In case this does not function properly.
+Abort the ship, destroy the evidence and pray...
+OR!
-It is possible to answer those questions with the queries entered in DBeaver.
+Try those queries via the SQL editor in DBeaver.
 These lines answers the the respective question numbers:

-	1. SELECT COUNT(contactId), created_at
+	1. select contact_id, EXTRACT(MONTH FROM creation_date)
-	   FROM FactContact
+           FROM fact_contact;
-	   GROUP BY MONTH(created_at);

-	2. SELECT COUNT(quoteId), created_at
+	2. select quote_id, EXTRACT(MONTH FROM creation_date)
-	   FROM FactQuotes
+	   FROM fact_quotes;
-	   GROUP BY MONTH(created_at);

-	3. SELECT id, nbElevator
+	3. SELECT company_name, nb_elevators
-	   FROM DimCustomers;
+	   FROM public.dim_customers;

 *CHALLENGES WE FACED
+	-- Log Day 7 --
+The moral is low, but the team hold the ship to steady speed...
 We faced some difficulties while developing these new features.
-The Rails structure feels quite complete, but overwhelming at first.
+The Rails structure felt quite complete, but overwhelming at first.
 Understanding that most files are related and have dependencies confused us a lot.
 It was also the first time that our crew had to deal with databases.
 Setting everything as a whole was a great learning experience that did traumatized the crew a little bit.
 We are now more comfortable with the technology than before while only sacrificing our souls during the process... fair exchange I say.
+								-Captain Pan

 *HOW TO USE THE PROJECT